 Jesus is the reason for the season

 No matter how you celebrate Christmas, it’s centering to remember the true and most joyful reason for the season: celebrating the birth of the world’s Savior.
 If you’re interested in learning more about the life of Jesus, check out the JESUS film.
-You can watch the clip on the story of Jesus’ birth below.
+You can also watch a short video about the gift of Jesus’ birth.